 WHEN TO USE BULLET & NUMBERED POINTS

 The place where bullet points are not conventionally used is academic essays.
-Their avoidance there does not seem to have much logical justification but, like the avoidance of informal language (see 46.
+Their avoidance there does not seem to have much logical justification but, like the avoidance of headings and informal language (see 46.
 How to Avoid “I”, “We” and “You”), is so widely expected that breaking the convention risks losing assessment marks.
 In other kinds of academic writing, however, bullet points are common: note-making positively requires them (to save time – see 158.
 Abbreviated Sentences), and longer tracts, such as dissertations and theses, are as likely as not to have them.
 Outside academic writing, two notably common contexts for bullets and numbers are professional reports and CVs.

 The aim of separately highlighting listed items is, of course, to make them more noticeable, interesting and memorable.
 However, there is a need to appreciate that short lists in particular are not always suited to this type of presentation: sometimes presenting them in such an elaborate way can hinder their basic message.
 Judgement hence needs to be exercised to make the right choice (judgement is important quite often in academic writing – see, for example, 17.
 Colons versus Semi-Colons on the choice between semi-colons and full stops, 79.
 Grammar Problems in Quotation Writing on when to quote rather than paraphrase, and 59.
 Paragraph Length).

 WAYS TO INTRODUCE BULLET/NUMBERED POINTS

 Bullet points normally come after a colon.
 This happens even if the words before the colon lack the grammatical structure of a complete sentence – as in (a) above (for the normal need of words before a colon to have such a structure, see 17.
 Colons versus Semi-Colons and 55.
 Sentence Lists 2: Main-Message).
 Before the colon, there will usually be a “list name” – a noun expression for a general category to which all of the listed ideas belong, e.g. bullet points in (a).
 There is also likely to be a special expression warning of the list to follow.

 1. Warning Words Before a Complete List